lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/LLM.md

 - [LiteLLM](https://docs.litellm.ai/docs/) - Call 100+ LLMs using the same Input/Output format #OpenSource
 - [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/index.html) - #OpenSource
 - [LLM](https://llm.datasette.io/en/stable/) - A CLI utility and [Python]({{< ref "Python" >}}) lib for interacting with OpenAI, PaLM and local models installed on your own machine #OpenSource
+- [MonkeyPatch](https://github.com/monkeypatch/monkeypatch.py) - easily call an LLM in place of the function body in Python.
+The more you use MonkeyPatch functions, the cheaper and faster they gets (up to 9-10x!) through automatic model distillation. #OpenSource
 - [Prompt Engine](https://github.com/microsoft/prompt-engine) - [Javascript]({{< ref "Javascript" >}}) lib for creating and maintaining prompts #OpenSource
 - [Semantic Kernel](https://github.com/microsoft/semantic-kernel) -  [Python]({{< ref "Python" >}}) and C# libs that allow to define plugins that can be chained together #OpenSource
 -